-The student machine is located in MC78, and is available to all undergraduate engineering students, plus MIE graduate students.
+The student machine is located in MC78, and is available to all engineering students and researchers.
 Machining projects should be related to U of T academic activities or student clubs.
-Students planning to use this facility should plan well ahead to clear all the access requirements.
+Anyone planning to use this facility should plan well ahead to clear all the access requirements.

 The following resources are available to students using the student machine shop:

 - Bridgeport Milling Machines

 - Sheet metal sheer, hole punches and bending machines